janet-van/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2026-03-notification-usability-study/research-plan.md

 - `Research guide writing and task development:` **Laura Simpson**
 - `Participant recruiting & screening:` **Perigean**
 - `Project point of contact:` **Laura Simpson** and **Jonathan Nelson**
 - `Accessibility specialist (for AT sessions):` **ADE Team** — An ADE accessibility specialist will join AT sessions to make observations about the assistive technology and provide technical support.
-ADE can also help with planning after Research Ops approval, and can help with conducting research and running AT pilot sessions.
 See the [ADE intake ticket #138956](https://github.com/department-of-veterans-affairs/va.gov-team/issues/138956) for coordination details.
 - `Note-takers:` TBD
 - `Observers:`
   - **[TBD]**